Trying to the C++ quickstart example running. following the instructions

 &&&& FAILED TensorRT.trtexec [TensorRT v8200] # trtexec --onnx=fcn-resnet101.onnx --fp16 --workspace=64 --minShapes=input:1x3x256x256 --optShapes=input:1x3x1026x1282 --maxShapes=input:1x3x1440x2560 --buildOnly --saveEngine=fcn-resnet101.engine

 We recommend you to check the supported features from the below link.

-These support matrices provide a look into the supported platforms, features, and hardware capabilities of the NVIDIA TensorRT 8.4.0 Early Access (EA) APIs, parsers, and layers.
+These support matrices provide a look into the supported platforms, features, and hardware capabilities of the NVIDIA TensorRT 8.4.3 APIs, parsers, and layers.

 You can refer below link for all the supported operators list.